How To #2: 8 Steps To Invite A Celebrity To Your Event, Without Breaking The Bank

 The Successful Celebrity Event

 Not only do these celebrities not attend for free -- you need to negotiate every single thing up front.
 Forget to ask for a social post?
 Need a CEO meet and greet?
-Need them there for a photos shoot?
+Need them there for a photo shoot?
 Spend more in the long run.
-In this blog, Hollywood Branded provides 8 steps to inviting a celebrity to your event and insight into what steps a brand manager needs to take to not sabotage the partnership, ensuring that the brand gets everything they need from the celebrity endorser experience.
+In this blog, Hollywood Branded provides 8 steps to inviting a celebrity to your event and insight into what steps a brand manager needs to take to not sabotage the partnership, ensuring that the brand gets everything it needs from the celebrity endorser experience.

 Why Pay To Invite Talent